 I’ve done it so many times before, knowing fully how icky it feels in a few weeks or months when I realize the little progress I’ve made towards my resolution.
 The same goal with a plethora of labels, each a disguise with the same underlying idea—to lose weight, to be tinier, to feel healthier, to wear a smaller size, to eat better, to strive for wellness.

-Sometimes, I don’t even wait for the new year.
-Often, this goal comes before a special occasion, a pending vacation (this time I will surely have a six-pack), an upcoming event.
-The daydreamer in me takes over, and I can feel the emotions as if they are real – the pride, the confidence, the wave of perfection that will wash over me when I finally love my body.
+Sometimes, I don’t even wait for the New Year.
+In the past, this goal has come before a special occasion, a pending vacation, or an upcoming event.
+The daydreamer in me takes over, and I can feel the emotions as if they are real—the pride, the confidence, the wave of perfection that will wash over me when I finally love my body.